Our Local Missions

 Blood Drive

-Trinity hosts the Red Cross Bloodmobile semi-annually in early May and the Monday of Thanksgiving week in November.
+Trinity hosts a Red Cross Blood Drive semi-annually.
 Anyone who is 17 years of age or older, in good health, and weighs over 110 pounds may be eligible to donate blood.
-Other opportunities to volunteer for bloodmobile include working as a reception host, a canteen host, or providing baked goods.
+Other opportunities to volunteer for a blood drive include working as a reception host, a canteen host, or providing baked goods.

 Quilting